Two-Face(s): ionized and neutral gas winds in the local Universe: Summary and Conclusions

 \section{Summary and Conclusions}

-We present here the results of a study based on a statistically significant sample of local galaxies, drawn from the SDSS, including passive, star-forming and starburst galaxies, to look for evidence of galactic neutral gas winds.
-We use, in particular, the Na D absorption feature as a tracer.
-We interpret the blueshift of this feature with respect to the galaxy systemic velocity, as evidence of outflowing gas and we measure its mean and maximum outflow velocity.

-The single SDSS spectra, at relatively low SNR, are stacked together in bins of SFR and M$_{\star}$ to study the neutral gas wind occurrence as a function of the galaxy position with respect to the MS of star forming galaxies.
-We additionally divide the galaxies in bins of main photoionization mechanisms (AGN and SF activity or a combination of the two) and inclination, in order to identify the most likely ejecting mechanism (SF or AGN feedback) and to investigate the outflow geometry, respectively.

-The stellar continuum is carefully subtracted in order to remove the Na D stellar absorption component and so to enhance the residual ISM component (see Fig.\ref{fig:fit_MgI_NaDregions}).
+{In this paper, we explore the presence of galactic neutral gas winds in a statistically significant sample of local galaxies, drawn from the SDSS, including ``normal'' and ``active'' galaxies, in passive, star-forming and starburst hosts.
+We use, in particular, the Na I D absorption feature as a tracer cold neutral gas outflow.
+We interpret the detection of a blueshifted component with respect to the galaxy systemic velocity, as evidence of outflowing gas and we measure its mean and maximum outflow velocity.
+The single SDSS spectra are stacked together in bins of: (a) SFR and M$_{\star}$ to study the neutral gas wind occurrence as a function of the galaxy position with respect to the MS of star forming galaxies, (b) main photoionization mechanism (AGN and SF activity or a combination of the two), to identify the most likely ejecting mechanism (SF or AGN feedback) and, (c) galaxies inclination, to investigate the outflow geometry.
+In each stacked spectrum, the stellar continuum is carefully subtracted in order to remove the Na I D stellar absorption component and so enhance the residual ISM component.
+The main results of the paper may be summarized as follows.}

-{We find that the galaxies at very high stellar masses M$_{\star} > 10^{10.5} M_{\odot}$, in the passive and starburst regions, respectively, show a clear residual absorption component after subtracting the stellar continuum (see Fig. \ref{Fig_eqw_SNtot} and Fig \ref{Fig_3Region}).} While for passive galaxies this is found consistent with the systemic velocity of the galaxy, for starburst galaxies, at SFR $> 12.5 M_{\odot}/yr$, the residual component is clearly blue-shifted (see top panel of Fig. \ref{NaD_SFR}). {In the former case it is still unclear whether the residual component is due to the ISM or to an extra sodium abundance in the stars or an effect of a bottom-heavy IMF in the ETGs.} In the latter case, instead, the clear blueshift suggests the presence of outflowing gas.
-The same results are obtained irrespective of the BPT classification: the AGN population follows the same trend in the SFR-M$_{\star}$ plane as the bulk of the galaxy population (see Fig.\ref{NaD_SFR}).
+\begin{itemize} \item {The neutral gas winds traced by the Na I D line are not ubiquitous in the SFR-M$\star$ plane.
+A clear signature is detected in massive ($M{\star}> 5 \times 10^{10} M_{\odot}$) highly star forming galaxies (SFR$> 10-12 M_{\odot} yr^{-1}$).
+However, we do not exclude the presence of outflow signature in less star forming galaxies at fixed mass, where the evidence could be washed out by the stacking of a similar percentage of Na I D in emission and absorption.
+In all other loci of the SFR-$M{\star}$ plane the Na I D is observed either in emission (low stellar masses) or in absorption but always at the systemic velocity (high stellar masses and low SFR), without exhibiting any evidence of outflow.}

+\item {The same results are obtained irrespective of the BPT classification: the AGN population follows the same trend in the SFR-M$_{\star}$ plane as the SF galaxies population (see Fig.\ref{NaD_SFR}).}